Last Updated on August 6, 2022 by Max

-- persistent hypoxia in the testicular microcirculation, leading to degeneration in spermatogenesis and the decrease of sperm production.
+- persistent hypoxia in the testicular microcirculation, leading to degeneration in spermatogenesis and a decrease in sperm production.

 - redirect of not diluted FT flow straight from the testes into the prostate; venous blood cannot flow upwards and is diverted into other channels shared with the prostate.
-So, in addition to the physiological FT coming from the arterial blood, the prostate is flooded with undiluted androgen about 100 times above the normal level arriving from the “back door”.
+So, in addition to the physiological FT from the arterial blood, the prostate is flooded with undiluted androgen about 100 times above the normal level from the “back door.”

 This accelerates prostate cell production and prolongs cell lifespan, leading to the development of BPH.

-Furthermore, these observations were clinically proven on a large number of patients.
-In the recent study (Goren M, Gat Y. 2018 ), bilateral varicocele was found in all 901 patients observed.
-Sclerotherapy of the spermatic vein resulted in the reduction of the prostate volume in more than 80% men, with prostate symptoms improved.
+Furthermore, these observations were clinically proven in a large number of patients.
+A recent study (Goren M, Gat Y. 2018 ) observed bilateral varicocele in all 901 patients.
+Sclerotherapy of the spermatic vein resulted in the reduction of the prostate volume in more than 80% of men, with prostate symptoms improved.
 A straightforward pathophysiologic connection exists between bilateral varicocele and BPH.

-In the figure, the varicocele affected spermatic vein is shown black and the vessels common for testicle and prostate are shown red.
+In the figure, the varicocele-affected spermatic vein is shown black, and the vessels common for testicles and prostate are shown red.

-Summarising the potential medical consequences of these scientific discoveries editor-in-chief of “Andrology” journal W. -B. Schill said: “The study by Gat et al. has several potentially powerful medical consequences.
-Firstly, the savings in hospitalizations, the surgical as well as indirect costs would be enormous.
+Summarising the potential medical consequences of these scientific discoveries, editor-in-chief of “Andrology” journal W. -B. Schill said: “The study by Gat et al. has several potentially powerful medical consequences.
+Firstly, the savings in hospitalizations and surgical and indirect costs would be enormous.

 Secondly, if varicocele predisposes to later age prostatic pathology, the best strategy would be to establish criteria for preventive treatment by interventional radiology.

-Thirdly, restored circulating testosterone levels in aging men by their treatment could ‘naturally’ revive sexual function.”
+Thirdly, their treatment restored circulating testosterone levels in aging men and could ‘naturally’ revive sexual function.”

 So in the light of these findings, BPH is no longer to be considered paradoxical in aging men.
 Instead, it is to be expected.
 Now we know the mechanism of benign prostatic hyperplasia and know our enemy by sight.

-I would strongly suggest to everybody caring for their health, sexual life to consult with their doctors about the pros and cons of varicocele therapy.
-And when you have coped with the main issue normalize your prostate health with a healthy diet and healthy lifestyle.
+I would strongly suggest to everybody caring about their health and sexual life to consult with their doctors about the pros and cons of varicocele therapy.
+And when you have coped with the main issue, normalize your prostate health with a healthy diet and healthy lifestyle.

 W. -B. Schill I. Ben‐Shlomo.
 Benign prostatic hyperplasia due to venous drainage malfunction in the male reproductive system: a price of erect posture in humans.
 Andrologia 2008 Volume 40, Issue 5 P: 272